All Episodes

 Yeah, yeah, yeah.

-Um he's dead now, Carl, unfortunately.
+Yeah, and he's dead now, Carl, unfortunately.

 I know.

-So is Vic Henley right there.
+So is Vick Henley right there.

 Vic Henley, yeah, unfortunately.

-It's like that's what you I think like that's one of the messages I feel like from our conversation today.
+It's like, that's what you, I think, like, that's one of the messages I feel like from our conversation today.

-It's like you know, there's a lot going on in the world.
+It's like, you know, there's a lot going on in the world.

-You focus on the things that are in front of you and the things you can handle, and that is really what's important.
+You focus on the things that are in front of you and the things you can handle.

-Make your life a little smaller.
+Made your life a little smaller.

 That's what I try to tell my kids, man.